 MB: In the death meal scene, are there are “new” bands you listen to?

-T: Hail of Bullets1 is amazing, but in a way they’re like an old band, musically, to me… I mean, the main dude [Martin van Drunnen] is the main guy from Pestilence, and I love Pestilence from when we were younger.
+T: Hail of Bullets 1) we could clearly hear them playing on stage is amazing, but in a way they’re like an old band, musically, to me… I mean, the main dude [Martin van Drunnen] is the main guy from Pestilence, and I love Pestilence from when we were younger.
 They’re killers, it’s refreshing to hear a band sound like that.

 My collection of what I listen to is all old Slayer, Celtic Frost, Possessed… everything I listen to, metal-wise, is pretty much old, I mean older than Obituary stuff.
 I’m an old dog, that’s what I do.
 I have this whole niche of things I like and that’s what I listen to in metal.